Dr1zz3l/feelback/README.md

 Pythonista haptic engine and vibration feedback

 # Haptic and vibration feedback for the Pythonista iOS app
-allows feelable feedback over the haptic engine and vibrator in iOS and iPadOS devices.
+allows feelable feedback over the haptic engine and vibration.

 The iPhone 6s is the first iOS device to come with a haptic engine, which is only supported over a little workaround.
 This is used automatically.
 More info below.